resist-js/resist/docs/en-US/STRUCTURE.md

 - [config.yml](https://github.com/resist-js/resist/blob/master/.github/config.yml)

-> The purpose of this file is to provide settings for varying Github Bots.
+> The purpose of this file is to provide settings for varying GitHub Bots.
 > Currently in use are:
 >
 > - https://github.com/probot/no-response
->   - Closes Issues where the author of the issue has not responsed to a request for more information after a set time.
+>   - Closes Issues where the author of the issue has not responded to a request for more information after a set time.
 > - https://github.com/behaviorbot/new-issue-welcome
 >   - Provides a friendly greeting to users who open their first issue in a repository.
 > - https://github.com/behaviorbot/new-pr-welcome
 >   - Provides a friendly greeting to users who open their first pull request in a repository.
 > - https://github.com/behaviorbot/first-pr-merge
->   - Congratulates contributors after their first successful pull request mergins.
+>   - Congratulates contributors after their first successful pull request merge.
 > - https://github.com/behaviorbot/request-info
 >   - Requests more info from PRs/Issues with either the default title or a blank body or insufficient conformance to the `CONTRIBUTORS` guidelines.

 - [dependabot.yml](https://github.com/resist-js/resist/blob/master/.github/dependabot.yml)
   [What is this?](https://dependabot.com/docs/config-file/)

-> This file defines the settings for Github's Dependabot which handles automatically making Pull Requests when a depenedency in any package within the mono-repo is outdated.
+> This file defines the settings for GitHub's Dependabot which handles automatically making Pull Requests when a dependency in any package within the mono-repo is outdated.

 - [FUNDING.yml](https://github.com/resist-js/resist/blob/master/.github/FUNDING.yml)
   [What is this?](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/displaying-a-sponsor-button-in-your-repository)

-> The purpose of this file is to define the URL that will be displayed in "Sponsor this project" section on a github repository.
+> The purpose of this file is to define the URL that will be displayed in "Sponsor this project" section on a GitHub repository.

 - [generated-files-bot.yml](https://github.com/resist-js/resist/blob/master/.github/generated-files-bot.yml)
   [What is this?](https://github.com/googleapis/repo-automation-bots/tree/main/packages/generated-files-bot)